Welcome to the Philippines PIRE Project team!

 - Send a copy of your Visa and your receipts electronically to the project administrator

-E) Participate in the REU Orientation lectures.
+E) Orientation.
+Participate in the REU Orientation lectures.
 Orientations are provided weekly via designated video conferencing and presenting software.
 The project administrator will schedule the times and dates.

 The schedule is as follows: